 For Sandwiching the Cake

-- 1 tbsp Raspberry Jam (ideally seedless)
+- 1 tablespoon Raspberry Jam (ideally seedless)

 - 65g Butter, unsalted & softened